XRPLF/xrpl-dev-portal/content/concepts/payment-system-basics/transaction-basics/source-and-destination-tags.md

 - Mapping payments to quotes that expire.
 - Providing disposable tags that customers can generate for specific deposits.

 To prevent overlap while protecting privacy, a business can divide the total range of tags available into sections for each purpose, then assign tags in an unpredictable order within the range.
-For example, use a hash function or a cipher such as [Hasty Pudding](http://en.wikipedia.org/wiki/Hasty_Pudding_cipher).
+For example, use a cryptographic hash function like [SHA-256](https://en.wikipedia.org/wiki/SHA-2), then use the [modulo operator](https://en.wikipedia.org/wiki/Modulo_operation) to map the output to the size of the relevant section.
 To be safe, check for collisions with old tags before using a new tag.

 Assigning tags in numerical order provides less privacy to customers.
 Since all XRP Ledger transactions are public, assigning tags in this way can make it possible to guess which tags correspond to various users' addresses or to derive information about users' accounts based on the tags used.